Palmers Green: Transport

-A train service runs at Palmers Green railway station, operated by Great Northern, with southbound trains running to Moorgate.
-Northbound trains run to Hertford North regularly and on to Stevenage once an hour.
+A train service runs at Palmers Green railway station, operated by Great Northern, with southbound trains running to Moorgate and northbound trains running to Stevenage via Hertford North.
 Some trains also terminate at Gordon Hill.
 During May 2019, the train service was disrupted due to platform works at Stevenage.

 Bus routes 34, 102, 121, 141, 232, 299, 329, W4, W6, W9 and the N29 operate locally.

 The North Circular Road and A10 are the main trunk roads.
 The A111 through Southgate gives access to the M25 motorway at junction 24.

 An electric tramway along Green Lanes as far as Winchmore Hill was developed in 1907, helping to further develop the area.
 The tramway is now long gone.